'Africa under canvas' — a 1920s expedition camp

 - Twice-daily Big 5 game drives

-- Cultural visits on request
+- Guided bush walks on request

 Facilities